 Review your list, remove any items you no longer need, then select “View your itinerary” to see your trip on a map, or send it to a friend.

-Charles Reuben Estate Distillery, Vineyard, Lavender Farm and accommodation are located at Tea Tree in Tasmania’s Coal River Valley wine region.
-Tea Tree is a five-minute drive northwest of Richmond (8 km) and a 30-minute drive north of Hobart (35 km).
+Charles Reuben Estate is an award-winning vineyard and distillery in Tasmania’s renowned Coal River Valley wine region.
+Located in Tea Tree, just five minutes northwest of Richmond (8 km) and 30 minutes north of Hobart (35 km), it offers exceptional wines and spirits in a scenic setting.

 We acknowledge the Tasmanian Aboriginal people and their enduring custodianship of lutruwita / Tasmania.
 We honour 40,000 years of uninterrupted care, protection and belonging to these islands, before the invasion and colonisation of European settlement.
 As a destination that welcomes visitors to these lands, we acknowledge our responsibility to represent to our visitors, Tasmania’s deep and complex history, fully, respectfully and truthfully.